cjdbarlow/Part-One/gastric_secretions.md

     * Consist of:
         * HCO<sub>3</sub><sup>-</sup>
          To alkalinise gastric contents.
-             * Pancreatic bicarbonate production lowers venous pH, and neutralises the alkaline tide of the stomach.
+             * Pancreatic bicarbonate production lowers venous pH, and neutralise's the alkaline tide of the stomach.
         * Water
         * Enzymes
             * Trypsinogen